datacamp/authoring/docs/courses/exercises/all-exercise-types/title.md

 Write the exercise title.
 This should be

-1. Written in sentence case: only the first word and pronouns are capitalized.
+1. Written in sentence case: only the first word and proper nouns are capitalized.
 1. In American English.
-1. Less than 60 characters.
+1. Less than 50 characters.
 1. Informative as to the exercise's contents.

 ## Examples